 Today, is a busy day at my ranch.
 I am building a new barn and today is the day the building contractor is coming to meet with me to discuss the building plans.
 I am very excited about the new barn because it has been a long time in coming.
 Money has been tight for me for the past few years.
 I have wanted to build this new barn for over five years and I’m finally going to be able to do it.

 I will be spending a lot of time outside today so I not only want to dress appropriately but I also want to have a good hot breakfast before I go.
 I cook myself some nice oatmeal and a couple of fried eggs and a glass of orange juice.
 That will tie me over until dinner time.
-I feel ready to go outside and face the cold after my breakfast.
+I will be ready to go outside and face the cold after my breakfast.

 No matter how much I prepared for the cold today, I really wasn’t expecting the freezing cold temperature that I was faced with as soon as I stepped outside.
 That wind just tore right through me and it was bitterly, crisp and cold.
 I was tempted to go back inside my nice warm house but I knew that wouldn’t get my barn built.